 You shall complete a set of Use Cases, following the standard format described in class and in the Object-Oriented Software Engineering textbook (available in the library).

 You shall complete a single UML Class Diagram with all classes to support the use cases.
 The class diagram shall be composed of classes with defined methods and attributes.
 You must use appropriate UML marks for all methods and attributes.

+You shall produce images of the Forms that you reference in the Use Cases.
+These forms represent the interaction between the actor and the system.

 Problem Domain